 TASCAM, which is a division of TEAC, also made a similar product called the Tascam 414.
 Today, companies like TASCAM and Zoom have produced versatile recorder/mixer hybrids, like the “Model” series.

-If you're looking for portable multitrack recorders or a handheld multitrack recorder, we recommend our Handheld Recorder Guide.
-This guide focuses on multitrack recorders that have all the necessary features for recording, mixing, and music production.
+If you’re looking for portable or handheld multitrack recorders, we recommend our guide on the best portable audio recorders.
+This guide focuses on multitrack recorders with all the necessary features for recording, mixing, and music production.

 Hardware vs. Software: The Battle of Titans